Pump, Filter & Accumulator

-At Outback Equipment we sell the largest range of 12V water pumps, 24v water pumps, water pump filters and much, much more.
-Previously, water pumps have traditionally been used in houses, but with the development of compact, high quality 12v water pumps, it’s now easier than ever to have running water in any recreational vehicle.
+At Outback Equipment we sell the largest range of 12V caravan water pumps, 24v water pumps, water pump and filters from leading brands such as Shurflo, Camec, Seaflo & more.
+Previously, water pumps have traditionally been used in houses, but with the development of compact, high quality 12v water pumps, it’s now easier than ever to have running water in your caravan.
 Choose from a selection of set ups to suit your needs.
 From hand pump camping sinks to our best-selling automatic 24v/12v water pumps from Shurflo that can operate a shower, sink and toilet all at the same time.

-What kind of water pumps do we sell?
+What kind of caravan water pumps do we sell?

 As with any electrical device it is necessary to have an appropriately sized fuse close to the battery on the positive wire.
 The current draw on a 12v water pump is quite low, so a smaller gauge electrical wire around 2.5mm to 4mm will do the trick.
 We recommend running a twin core cable from the battery positive and negative terminal to your 12v water pump rather than ‘earthing’ to the chassis, as earthing to the chassis may cause issues with your system.
 If you do not want to use a 12v system in your RV at all, we offer a caravan hand pump, foot pump or ‘sink’ pump for a manual water system.
 Check out our wide range from Camec for the best options.